 The common side effects of shoulder surgery include stiffness, tenderness, and mild to moderate pain.
 Signs of surgical complications such as infection include:

 - Fever that develops two or more days after surgery

 - Excessive bleeding or fluid drainage

 - Increased swelling or pain

 - Tingling or numbness in the arm or hand

 - Redness and warmth localized in the shoulder area

 For more information regarding shoulder surgery, contact us today to schedule a consultation at Summit Healthcare Orthopedic Center.
+Dial (928) 537-4375 today or fill out the form in our contact page.
 We proudly serve patients from Show Low, Snowflake, and surrounding areas in Arizona.